 Psychological counseling is as individual as your pain.
 Through one-on-one counseling sessions, you can learn about the connection between your emotions and pain.
 Working with a psychologist will help you learn alternate ways of thinking and doing to improve your ability to function through pain.

 Another option is biofeedback, which focuses on relaxing your muscles and decreasing tension by encouraging positive thinking.
 A heart and muscle monitor may be used to help determine your stress levels, tension, and discomfort in different scenarios.
 Learning how to relax your muscles helps improve blood circulation and gives your body a better ability to control pain.

 Living With Chronic Pain

 Many chronic pain patients feel misunderstood because they may look deceptively healthy to outside observers.
 Often, friends and family cannot understand why patients experiencing chronic pain are unable to function as well occupationally or socially.
-To help deal with the emotional and physical effects of chronic pain, the Shawnee Mission Center for Pain Medicine suggests the following steps:
+To help deal with the emotional and physical effects of chronic pain, the AdventHealth Center for Pain Medicine suggests the following steps: